practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 It's essential to check all paths in your system like this for example: _--unit-path $HOME/scripts/Blaise_Pascal_Compiler/blaise-v0.13.0-linux-x86_64/stdlib-src_

-There may be a more elegant way to make a standalone executable for Linux, but that has become my final workflow with lots of help from Google AI again.
+There may be a more elegant way to make a standalone executable for Linux, but that has become my final workflow version with lots of help from Google AI again.

 By the way: program [random_streams_for_perf_stats_blaise.pp](./random_streams_for_perf_stats_blaise.pp) makes use of the _TStringBuilder_ type for the big strings _bits_x_ and _bits_hex_, where the individual, little strings only have to be appended: